jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Smart thermostat/Data sync/_index.en.md

   $aws/things/<<CLIENT_ID>>/shadow/update
 ```

-8. You should see the AWS IoT EduKit's LED bars change from blue to red and off to represent the `COOLING`, `HEATING`, and `STANDBY`states.
+8. Before you choose publish, replace the information in the Message payload field with the following.
+Then, choose Publish.
+You should see the AWS IoT EduKit's LED bars change from blue to red and off to represent the `COOLING`, `HEATING`, and `STANDBY`states.
 The following displays a sample shadow message.
 ```
 { "state": { "desired": { "hvacStatus": "HEATING", "roomOccupancy": true } } }
 ```